palantir/atlasdb/docs/source/services/timestamp_service/overview.rst

 7. Node A becomes functional again
 8. Node A hands out timestamp X and its client receives it

-However, this sequence of events is not allowed:
+However, we guarantee the following sequence of events will not happen:

 1. Node A is the Leader
 2. Node A receives request for timestamp